rafaelmoschopoulos/cos484proj/README.md

 **Note: Intermediate results are saved in `tmp_results/`.
 If your experiment completes successfully, the results will be moved into the `results/` directory.
 These folders will be generated wherever `run.py` is located.**

+## Plots/visuals

+The directory `./paper_elements/plots` contains the Jupyter Notebook used to generate all graphs in our paper.
+The experimental results were copied directly from the output of `run.py` into the notebook.

+`./paper_elements/tables` contains an spreadsheet with the DetectGPT vs. baseline comparison experiment results, also copied directly from the `run.py` output. `get_latex_formatted.py` converts the spreadsheet to ready-to-copy-paste Latex code.